tldr-pages/tldr/pages/linux/kde-builder.md

 `kde-builder --initial-setup`

-- Compile a KDE component and its dependencies from source:
+- Compile a KDE component and its dependencies from the source:

 `kde-builder {{component_name}}`